stathismast/jobExecutor/README.md

 originally belonged to the terminated process.
 After that, the jobExecutor and the new worker will go through the initilization process as described above.

+WORKER RETURN VALUE
+As requested the workers return to the jobExector the number of different terms they found in their files while running a /search command.

 SCRIPTS
 For the most/least frequently found scripts, if there are more than one most/least found words, only one of them will be printed.
 All else is as